 The other bowl base sherd features the lower body of a large rider and the upper portion of a horse.
-Gulbenkian clearly had an interest in the bowls with larger figures as three months later, in June 1914, he bought two mina’i bowls from L. A. Raffy in Paris for a total of 50,000 Francs.
+Gulbenkian clearly had an interest in the bowls with larger figures; three months later, in June 1914, he bought two mīnāʾī bowls from L. A. Raffy in Paris for a total of 50,000 francs.
 One of these was an extensively repaired and overpainted, but striking and important, bowl featuring two monumental seated figures (fig. 8).
-The large figures have superbly painted robes featuring vegetal designs, with the original scheme being red and gold for the male figure, and black, turquoise and gold for the female.
-In addition, the hand and foot of the female figure feature very detailed henna decoration.
+The large figures have superbly painted robes with vegetal designs, the original scheme of which was red and gold for the male figure; and black, turquoise, and gold for the female.
+In addition, the hand and foot of the female figure display detailed henna decoration.
 The braided hair of the female figure extends out and up into the inscription band (fig. 9), presaging the similar expansion of the image out of the picture and into the text in later examples of Persian miniature paintings in manuscripts.
 The inscription band is an inversion of the standard “Style 7” band, which has gold Kufic with a red border on a blue band.
 In the case of the bowl purchased from Raffy, the Kufic is blue, with red outline, and the background was gold, although only limited traces of the gilding remain (fig. 9).
 The exterior of the bowl has a large blue arabesque pattern which runs over another arabesque pattern in gold with a red outline.
 There is also a turquoise band at the top with a cursive inscription in thin red script, with a gold border above and below.
-This bowl cost him 35,000 Francs, yet the other bowl that he bought at the same time is a far more original and well-preserved piece.
-Less than twenty percent of the body of the very fine example of a “Style 2b” bowl is plaster fill and it features exquisitely painted miniature decoration with an enthroned ruler in the middle (fig. 14).
-At 15,000 Francs, this bowl was less than half the price of the other one he bought from Raffy at the same time.
-Gulbenkian inserted a marker in his copy of the Friedrich Sarre (1865-1945) and Frederik Robert Martin (1868-1933) catalogue of the Munich exhibition of 1910 at the page which features an almost identical bowl.
-He appears to have purchased the first seemingly well preserved example of a similar style bowl that came on the market.
+This bowl cost 35,000 francs, yet the other bowl that Gulbenkian bought at the same time is a far more original and well-preserved piece.
+Less than twenty percent of the body of the fine example of a “Style 2b” bowl is plaster fill, and it features exquisitely painted miniature decoration with an enthroned ruler in the middle (fig. 14).
+At 15,000 francs, this bowl was less than half the price of the other one he bought from Raffy at the same time.
+Gulbenkian had inserted a marker in his copy of the Friedrich Sarre (1865–1945) and Frederik Robert Martin (1868–1933) catalogue of the Munich exhibition of 1910, at the page that shows an almost identical bowl.
+He appears to have purchased the first seemingly well-preserved example of a similar style bowl that came on the market.
 Given the very close stylistic similarities between the two, it is likely that his “Style 2b” bowl was produced at the same workshop as the two sherds of the “Style 2b” beaker he had acquired earlier in the same year.
-What this massive price differential shows is that there was a far greater value in the market for monumental figural wares than there was for miniature ones, seemingly regardless of condition or originality.
-This was to be the last time that Gulbenkian bought a piece of mina’i ware directly from a dealer, and all the subsequent pieces he acquired came from auctions of existing collections purchased through agents.
-Ironically, given the rather poor quality of the resulting purchases, this was an attempt to acquire pieces with better provenance, at least in terms of its recent ownership by established collectors, and a greater degree of authenticity than the ones he had previously acquired directly from dealers.
-This was in line with his broader collecting policy of only buying the best, and therefore complete and undamaged, objects.
+What this massive price differential shows is that there was a far greater value attached to monumental figural ware than to miniature examples, seemingly regardless of their condition or originality.
+This was to be the last time that Gulbenkian bought a piece of mīnāʾī ware directly from a dealer, and all the subsequent pieces he acquired came from auctions of existing collections purchased through agents.
+Ironically, given the rather poor quality of the resulting purchases, this was an attempt to acquire pieces with better provenance, at least in terms of recent ownership by established collectors, and a greater degree of authenticity than the ones he had previously acquired directly from dealers.
+Such a practice was in line with Gulbenkian’s broader policy of only buying the best, and therefore complete and undamaged, objects.